Endogenous distress contagion in a dynamic interbank model: how possible future losses may spell doom today: Abstract

 specifies the network of obligations, where the first column gives the external liabilities.
 The external assets have the same variance $\sigma^2 = 0.25$ with a correlation of $\rho = 0.5$.
 Both banks begin with $x_i(0) = 1.5$ in external assets for $i \in \{1,2\}$.
 We use the forward-backward formulation~\eqref{eq:1maturity-recursion} to compute the clearing capital $\vK$ and probabilities of solvency $\vP$.
 Figure~\ref{fig:path} displays a single sample path of the external assets $\vx(\omega)$, capital $\vK(\omega)$, and probabilities of solvency $\vP(\omega)$.

 Under our model's forward-backward dynamics, bank $2$ (in the solid red line) defaults on its obligations at time $t = 7$ months, while bank $1$ (in the solid blue line) remains solvent until maturity.
 This is clearly seen in both Figure~\ref{fig:path-K} of capital and Figure~\ref{fig:path-P} of the probability of solvency.
-Notably, even at time $t = 7$ months, bank $2$'s external assets are approximately $x_2(7\text{ months}) \approx 0.821$; this means that, without considering distress contagion (i.e., via historical price accounting, as indicated with the dashed lines) bank $2$ would \emph{not} be in default.
-This demonstrates the dynamic impact of our endogenous distress contagion: along the given path, bank $1$ does not default, yet the possibility that it fails to repay its obligations due to uncertainty in the future drives down the capital of bank $2$ (as interbank assets are marked down) enough so that it is driven into insolvency.
+Notably, even at time $t = 7$ months, bank $2$'s external assets are approximately $x_2(7\text{ months}) \approx 0.821$; this means that, without considering distress contagion (i.e., via historical price accounting, as indicated with the dashed lines) bank $2$ would \emph{not} be in default.\footnote{Though not displayed in Figure~\ref{fig:path}, the liquidity-only default rule (as per Remark~\ref{rem:illiquid}) would realize no defaults.} This demonstrates the dynamic impact of our endogenous distress contagion: along the given path, bank $1$ does not default, yet the possibility that it fails to repay its obligations due to uncertainty in the future drives down the capital of bank $2$ (as interbank assets are marked down) enough so that it is driven into insolvency.
 Thus, a doom loop type of distress contagion from bank $1$ to itself over time (via solvency contagion in unrealized paths of the tree) ultimately leads to actual default contagion.
 Since, in this case, a default is actualized, the capital of bank 1 remains depressed.
 Had bank 2 instead survived the distress, due to a better realization of its external assets from $t=6$ months onwards, then the capital of bank 1 would recover.

 Finally, note that Figures~\ref{fig:path-x} and \ref{fig:path-K} illustrate how the distress contagion induces volatility clustering in the form of a down market effect.
 Indeed, relative to the assets or historical price accounting values, the capital of both banks displays additional downside volatility during the distress leading to bank 2's failure.